Talking with Your Children about HIV: HIV Awareness for Children

 The most common ways in which HIV is passed from one person to another are:

-For more information on how HIV is spread, see our fact sheet on HIV Transmission.
+For more information on how HIV is transmitted, see our fact sheet on HIV Transmission.

 One of the most important messages you can share with your children is that HIV can be prevented.
 HIV cannot be transmitted, except when certain body fluids are exchanged (see above).
 For more information, see our fact sheets on HIV Prevention and Transmission.